 In the right regions, you should be able to find fresh mah-mahi in local markets.

 However, frozen mahi is just as nutritious and delicious.
-The most importan thing to consider when searching for Mahi Mahi is that it is wild-caught.
+The most important thing to consider when searching for Mahi Mahi is that it is wild-caught.

 Wild-caught fish are the best as they have not been subjected to the poor diet and conditions of concentrated fish farms.
 In fact, farmed fish are dangerous and carcinogenic.

-Salmon, a popular choice among seafood enthusiasts, is a remarkable species of fish known for its distinctive characteristics and rich flavor.
+Salmon, a popular choice, is a remarkable species of fish known for its distinctive characteristics and rich flavor.

-This firm-textured fish comes in various species, with Atlantic salmon (typically farmed) and wild-caught salmon (usually Alaskan sockey salmon), being some of the most well-known.
+This firm-textured fish comes in various species, with Atlantic salmon (typically farmed) and wild-caught salmon (usually Alaskan sockeye salmon), being some of the most well-known.

 Salmon offers a rich and distinctive flavor that sets it apart from other fish species.
 Its taste can range from mild to robust, depending on the type of salmon.

-King salmon, for example, is celebrated for its excellent flavor and firm texture, making it a top choice for many delectable dishes.
+King salmon, for example, is celebrated for its excellent flavor and firm texture.

 Salmon is not just a tasty fish; it's also an excellent source of essential nutrients.
 Packed with B vitamins, it plays an important role in supporting various bodily functions.

-When it comes to choosing salmon, wild-caught varieties, particularly sockeye salmon, stand out.
+When choosing salmon, wild-caught varieties, particularly sockeye salmon are best.

-Wild-caught salmon is prized for its natural, untamed flavor and lower environmental impact compared to farmed salmon.
+Wild-caught salmon is prized for its delicious flavor, natural origins, and lower environmental impact compared to farmed salmon.

 Sockeye salmon, in particular, is among the most common wild-caught salmon species, and it's celebrated for its deep, rich flavor and vibrant red flesh.

-In fact, you can easily tell the difference in color and patterns of farmed salmon vs wild salmon.
+In fact, you can easily tell the difference in color and patterns between farmed salmon vs wild salmon.

 The next time you are in the grocery store, check out the fresh fish section.
-The farmed salmon is a fake kind of pink with wider stripes.
+The farmed salmon is a faded pink with wider stripes.

 In fact, it is naturally grey due to the poor conditions they are grown and the awful diet and antibiotics used.

-In order to make the farmed versions pleasing to the eye, they use food dyes.
-These farmed fish are actually studied well now and are known to increase the risk of cancer by 80% if you consume them regularly!
+These farmed fish are studied well now and are known to increase the risk of cancer by 80% if you consume them regularly!
 Check out our diet that excludes processed foods, ingredients to avoid, and anti-cancer diet guides to learn more!

 Always, always, always opt for wild-caught fish.